 Nobuntu, the female a cappella quintet from Zimbabwe, has drawn international acclaim for its inventive performances that range from traditional Zimbabwean songs to Afro Jazz to Gospel.
 The ensemble’s concerts are performed with pure voices, augmented by minimalistic percussion, traditional instruments such as the Mbira (thumb piano) and organic, authentic dance movements.

 L.A.
-Theatre Works is a nonprofit theatre and media arts organization.
-It is the nation’s leading producer of audio theatre, with a 30 year history of recording classic and contemporary stage plays.
+Theatre Works, a nonprofit theatre and media arts organization, is the nation’s leading producer of audio theatre, with a 30 year history of recording classic and contemporary stage plays.
+Since 2005, they have delighted audiences with unique live theatrical performances at universities, civic centers, and public theaters across the country.

 The Gesualdo Six is a British vocal ensemble comprising some of the UK’s finest consort singers, directed by Owain Park.
 Praised for their imaginative programming and impeccable blend, the ensemble formed in 2014 for a performance of Gesualdo’s Tenebrae Responsories in Cambridge and has gone on to perform at numerous major festivals across UK, Europe, Canada and Australia.